dokwork/lualine-ex/README.md

 This component shows a name and appropriate icon of the first active lsp client for the current buffer.

-An icon and a color are taken from the `icons` table or `nvim-wev-devicons` plugin (if it's installed).
+An icon and a color are taken from the `icons` table or `nvim-web-devicons` plugin (if it's installed).
-If no one icon was found for the lsp client neither in `icons`, nor in `nvim-wev-devicons`, the `unknown` icon will be used.
+If no one icon was found for the lsp client neither in `icons`, nor in `nvim-web-devicons`, the `unknown` icon will be used.
 For the case, when no one server is run, the component is in disabled state and has the `lsp_is_off` icon.